-Confessions of a first-time dialysis patient—Week 3
+Confessions of a first-time dialysis patient — Week 3

-I wanted to use this week’s blog entry to talk about some of the different ways I have used to get through a dialysis visit, as well as different struggles we face.
-As you go into week 3 there are a few things that you will notice have changed.
+I wanted to use this week's blog entry to talk about some of the different ways I have used to get through a dialysis visit, as well as different struggles we face.
+As you go into week 3, there are a few things that you will notice have changed.
 One of those is the size of the needle used for your fistula.
 Within the first month of dialysis, you will gradually increase your needle size as your fistula becomes more mature and can handle increased blood flow.
-Now, before you get too worried about the increases in needle size, please know that you truly can't feel a difference.
+Now, before you get too worried about the increases in needle size, please know that you truly cannot feel a difference.

 As I went into week 3 of dialysis, I began to feel a little more confident in the process and my handling of the mental aspect.
 I have gotten to know my nurses and have begun developing some relationships with other patients while in the lobby waiting to be taken back.
 I highly encourage you to get to know others who are going through the same journey as you.
 You would be amazed at how calming and relaxing on the mind it can be to hear others say, "I know exactly how you feel.
 Me too!"

 The dialysis center can be a very somber place and that can really affect you mentally if you allow it.
 While you want to be respectful of others who are trying to sleep, make sure you engage with the nurses.
-I can truly tell that the nurses care about my wellbeing and I am extremely grateful for that.
+I can tell that the nurses care about my wellbeing and I am extremely grateful for that.
 In return, I always try to strike up a conversation and ask how they are and let them know how much I appreciate them.
-The nurses truly make or break a visit to the dialysis clinic.
+The nurses make or break a visit to the dialysis clinic.
 Their smiles and laughter can change the vibe for the better and make things much easier to get through.

-As I conclude week 3, I want to remind everybody that you have the ability to be the most inspirational person a stranger could meet that day.
+As I conclude week 3, I want to remind everybody that you can be the most inspirational person a stranger could meet that day.
 While we appreciate the help and sincerity from others who want to help us feel better, we also have the experience and tribulations to be inspirational and motivating to others who need it.
 Remember, Superman may wear a cape and fly, but he never fought kidney disease and dealt with dialysis like you are.
 Love who you are, accept who you have become, and learn to appreciate the fact you are strong enough to fight and share your story!